 What Can Ship Sprayers and Painters Adversely Affected by Exposure to Asbestos Do?

-Prior to 1980, professional painters who blended paints inhaled significant amounts of asbestos particles while working.
+Before 1980, professional painters who blended paints inhaled significant amounts of asbestos particles while working.
 It is in their best interests to call their doctor and schedule a screening.
 The latency period for these illnesses ranges from 20 to 50 years, and the diseases often go undetected until they've reached advanced stages, which is why early detection and intervention are the keys to survival.
-These illnesses are often misdiagnosed in their early stages, but with information about your employment history, your doctor will be able to diagnose you more accurately.
+As these illnesses are often misdiagnosed in their early stages, receiving a second or even a third doctor's opinion outside the VA is advisable.
+With information about your employment history, your doctor will be able to diagnose you more accurately.